chelseaRickman/password-dictionary/readme.md

 ## What I Learned From This Project
 This script is a great demonstration of how easily passwords can be guessed and generated when people use weak passwords containing personal information/references.
+This was a project I created for a Network Security class.

 I had a volunteer be the "target" in this scenario.
 I created a keyword file based on information I know about this volunteer and, using this script, was able to successfully guess three of their passwords.